Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 Other Rules and Agreements That Have a Financial Impact

-Another common example I see is when sex toys, BDSM gear, and other items are designated as being for one relationship only.
-And that’s completely fair – not everyone is as blasé as me about sharing these things.
-But if you want to use these types of things with multiple partners, the cost of buying several of them can add up fast.
+Another common example is when sex toys, BDSM gear, and other items are designated as being for one relationship only.
+And that’s completely fair—not everyone is as blasé as me about sharing these things.
+But if you want to buy these things separately for each relationship, the cost can add up fast.

 The Person Who Has the Money Has the Power